 - Middle States Commission on Higher Education (MSCHE)

-- Commission on Institutions of Higher Education (NECHE)
+- New England Commission of Higher Education (NECHE)

 - Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)

 - Western Association of Schools and Colleges Senior College and University Commission

 - WASC Accrediting Commission for Community and Junior Colleges

 The purpose of programmatic accreditation is to ensure programs within a specific department prepare students for specific careers and meet high-quality, state-level, or national standards for licensure.
 For example, the Commission on Accreditation of Healthcare Management Education (CAHME) is the preferred programmatic accrediting agency for master’s of healthcare administration (MHA) programs.
 In addition, the Association to Advance Collegiate Schools of Business (AACSB International) accreditation is the gold standard for healthcare MBA programs.

 Students must properly research the accreditation of the MHA programs they are considering.
 Failure to select programs and schools approved by the appropriate entities can negatively impact a student’s chances of securing financial aid; applying to other academic programs; or qualifying for professional certification.
 They may also have trouble transferring credits between schools.

 Read on for an in-depth description of MHA program accrediting organizations and a list of accredited online MHA and other related healthcare administration programs.

 Several organizations throughout the country accredit MHA and other healthcare management programs.
 Therefore, students should be diligent when researching their MHA program of choice and its associated accreditation agency.

 Here are the reputable accreditation entities for MHA and healthcare MBA programs with details about their history; which types of schools or programs they accredit; how they perform evaluations; and a featured MHA program for each organization.